Chapter 1 : Seven Still

 “Last chance to back out, Severus,” Bellatrix said.
 “Not that we wouldn’t kill you if you did, of course.”

-Her giggles were like irksome flies buzzing around his head in the dimly-lit landing.
+Her giggles were like flies buzzing around his head in the dimly-lit landing.
 He made no response, refusing to provide her with more amusement.
 It was as she said, though: the point of turning back was long past, not that Severus would have considered it in the least.
-He could not help feeling a smirk form on his mouth when she practically shoved him into the room across the landing, no doubt irritated with his refusal to acknowledge her threat.
+He could not help smirking when she practically shoved him into the room across the landing, no doubt irritated with his refusal to acknowledge her threat.
 Bellatrix could be so petty.

-The room was dark like the first, though now his eyes did not need time to adjust to make out the elegant furnishings and patterned wallpaper that surrounded him.
+The room was even darker, the lines of the elegant furnishings and pattern of the wallpaper little more than whispers in the dark.
 His eyes fell quickly to the chair sitting in the middle of the room, silhouetted against another low-burning fire.
 All he could see of the chair’s occupant was a black-robed forearm.

-Severus held his head high, determined to appear confident, intelligent, and capable.
+Severus held his head high, determined to appear confident.

 “My Lord,” he said, “I—”

 “Do you not think it wise, Severus Snape, to wait to speak until you have been spoken to?”